-- 14. The State of Victoria is required to place a desalinated water order with AquaSure by 1 April each year under the Project Deed between the two parties.
-Prior to this, the Water Interface Agreement between the Minister for Water, Melbourne Water, and the Secretary of DELWP requires Melbourne Water to provide the State of Victoria (represented by DELWP) with the following desalinated water order advice by 1 March: - a) Its opinion of the volume of desalinated water required for the next financial year (i.e. 2022/23). - b) Its opinion of the constrained months (if any) that it considers should be subject to a constrained month cap and the proposed volume of such caps. - c) A non-binding forecast of the quantity of desalinated water required for the next two financial years (i.e. 2023/24 and 2024/25). - 15.
-Melbourne Water worked with the metropolitan water businesses (Greater Western Water, South East Water and Yarra Valley Water), which hold the Bulk Entitlements to water from the VDP, to coordinate the process of consultation and deliver the extensive modelling and technical analysis required to support the development of the 2022/23 desalinated water order advice.
+- 15. The State of Victoria is required to place a desalinated water order with AquaSure by 1 April each year under the Project Deed between the two parties.
+Prior to this, the Water Interface Agreement between the Minister for Water, Melbourne Water, and the Secretary of the Department of Energy, Environment and Climate Action (DEECA) requires Melbourne Water to provide the State of Victoria (represented by DEECA) with the following desalinated water order advice by 1 March: - a) Its opinion of the volume of desalinated water required for the next financial year (i.e. 2023/24). - b) Its opinion of the constrained months (if any) that it considers should be subject to a constrained month cap and the proposed volume of such caps. - c) A non-binding forecast of the quantity of desalinated water required for the next two financial years (i.e. 2024/25 and 2025/26). - 16.
+Melbourne Water worked with the metropolitan water businesses (Greater Western Water, South East Water and Yarra Valley Water), which hold the Bulk Entitlements to water from the VDP, to coordinate the process of consultation and deliver the modelling and technical analysis required to support the development of the 2023/24 desalinated water order advice.
 Other water entitlement holders across the water grid were also consulted to ensure the advice reflected their forecast demands from the Melbourne system.

-&lt;sup>2 Subject to conditions specified in the Project Deed, the State may specify the maximum volume of desalinated water which can be delivered (i.e. a constrained month cap) during the months of August, September, October and/or November.
+&lt;sup>3 Subject to conditions specified in the Project Deed, the State may specify the maximum volume of desalinated water which can be delivered (i.e. a constrained month cap) during the months of August, September, October and/or November.